elianamusser/exploration/doc/ErrorHandling.md

 # Error Handling Strategy

-I will use a barricade, for global error handling.
+I will use a barricade, in between the user input and Building class, for global error handling.
+It will throw `IllegalArgumentExceptions` with relevant messages.
+The error messages will be displayed to the user.

 APP (untrusted) -> BARRICADE -> BUILDING (partially trusted)